bsherin/tactic/docs/Tile-Commands.rst

         Synonym: ``sc``

+    .. py:function:: add_document(document_name, column_names, list_of_dicts)

+        Adds a new table document to the collection. **list_of_dicts** is a list of dictionaries corresponding to the rows in the new document.
+Note that if the name of an existing document is given that document is overwritten.

+    .. py:function:: remove_document(document_name)

+        Removes a document from the collection.

+    .. py:function:: add_freeform_document(document_name, doc_text)

+        Adds a new freeform document to the collection.
+Note that if the name of an existing document is given that document is overwritten.

+    .. py:function:: insert_row(document_name, index, row_as_dict)

+        Insert a new row in a document at the specified index.

+    .. py:function:: delete_row(document_name, index)

+        Delete a row from a document.

+    .. py:function:: rename_document(old name, newname)

+        Rename a document in the collection.

     .. py:method:: set_document(document_name, new_data, cellchange=False)

         This is a general utility for setting document data.
 For table documents, **new_data**